MrArvand/Dang-O-Dong/DEPLOYMENT.md

 1. Push this workflow to your repository
 2. Configure Hostinger Git deployment with the `hostinger-deploy` branch
+3. **If you encounter "divergent branches" error on Hostinger:**
+   - Access your Hostinger server via SSH or File Manager terminal
+   - Run: `git config --global pull.rebase false`
+   - This configures Git to use merge strategy instead of rebase
-3. Test by making a small change and pushing to main
+4. Test by making a small change and pushing to main
-4. Monitor the deployment process in both GitHub Actions and Hostinger
+5. Monitor the deployment process in both GitHub Actions and Hostinger

+## Alternative: SSH Deployment (Recommended)

+If Git deployment continues to have issues, consider using the SSH deployment method which is more reliable:

+1. Enable SSH access on your Hostinger account
+2. Use the SSH workflow provided in section 4 of this guide
+3. Add your Hostinger credentials as GitHub secrets
+4. This method directly uploads files without Git conflicts